Kid-friendly outdoor adventures

 Visit the James Farm Ecological Preserve: From the sandy beach at low tide, you can walk the trails through seven wildlife habitats, wandering from salty marsh to deep forest, emerging into the sunshine in the meadows that were once farm fields.
 This quiet gem near Ocean View and Indian River Bay is ready to be discovered!

-Go on a crabbing adventure: The people at Crab Claw Adventures offer a two-hour crabbing adventure by boat of Indian River Inlet, complete with kid-friendly instruction for catching your own blue-claw crabs, those delectable Delaware delicacies.
+Go on a crabbing adventure: The people at Crab Claws Adventures offer a two-hour crabbing adventure by boat of Indian River Inlet, complete with kid-friendly instruction for catching your own blue-claw crabs, those delectable Delaware delicacies.